USA

 Socket Outlet Calculations

-Rahul taught Aidan 9 days ago
+Rahul taught Aidan about 2 months ago

 Aidan is preparing for his electrical exams with Rahul's help, focusing on maximum demand calculations for three-phase systems.
 They work through various examples, including domestic, non-domestic, and communal loads, using tables C1 and C2 to apply diversity factors and determine the heaviest loaded phase.
 They identify and correct errors in example solutions and plan to practice with past exam questions.